Congressional District # 03

 EPA will use the results from the remedial investigation to try to determine the source of the contamination and identify appropriate long-term measures for groundwater remediation.
 Once the remedial investigation report is complete EPA will inform residents of the findings and recommend future actions.
 It is expected that EPA will ask for public comments on a cleanup proposed plan in 2016.

 In October 2008, EPA hosted a public information session to discuss the water hookups planned for homes with TCE contamination and to give residents an opportunity to ask questions about the site.
 A letter was sent to residents on Lane Street informing them that they were eligible for connection to the city of Elkhart municipal water supply at no charge.

 In May 2011, EPA held a public meeting to give an update on site activities and to give residents an opportunity to ask questions.
 EPA also conducted interviews with local residents and city officials to gather information to better understand the concerns and information needs of the community.

-EPA used several information sources including research and information received from public meetings and community interviews to develop a Community Involvement Plan (CIP), updated December 2012.
+Using information from research, public meetings and community interviews, EPA developed a Community Involvement Plan (CIP) that EPA updated in December 2012.
 The CIP describes EPA’s plan for addressing concerns and keeping residents informed and involved in the site cleanup activities.
 It also provides information on the Superfund process, site background information and a profile of the city of Elkhart.
 The CIP is a working document that will evolve as the investigation and cleanup process continues and input is received from the community.
 It is intended to be flexible, adaptable and used as a guideline for EPA’s communication with the Lane Street site community.